verhovsky/books-futures-explained/src/3_generators_pin.md

 >
 >- Understanding how the async/await syntax works since it's how `await` is implemented
 >- Why we need `Pin`
->- Why Rusts async model is extremely efficient
+>- Why Rusts async model is very efficient
 >
 >The motivation for `Generators` can be found in [RFC#2033][rfc2033].
 It's very
 >well written and I can recommend reading through it (it talks as much about